 This exfoliating bar has a bay rum scent.
 It also features an exfoliant, shea butter and kaolin clay.
 The bar is available in a variety of other earthy fragrances like cedar citrus and pine tar.

 Pros: Unique, natural ingredients.
 Bar lathers well.

 Cons: Some may find that the bar doesn’t last long enough.

 3. The Yellow Bird Dead Sea Mud Bar

 This bar soap is made using traditional cold-pressing methods and has exfoliating pumice.
-It’s made with dead sea mud, which can reduce psoriasis and skin impurities.
+It’s made with dead sea mud, which may reduce psoriasis and skin impurities.
 It also has invigorating charcoal.
 The bar is also formulated to help with acne, and it’s designed as a unisex option.

 Pros: It may help with acne.
 The bar contains no parabens, sulfates, or synthetic dyes or fragrances.